RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/DirectDetection_8cpp.md

       result[std::make_pair(0,4)] =   0.0;
     }

+    /// Calculation of SD cross section at a reference momentum q0
-    void sigma_SD_vnqn_FermionicHiggsPortal(map_intpair_dbl &result)
+    /// for the fermionic Higgs portal models void sigma_SD_vnqn_FermionicHiggsPortal(map_intpair_dbl &result)
     {
       using namespace Pipes::sigma_SD_vnqn_FermionicHiggsPortal;

+      /// There is no SD contribution to fermionic Higgs portal models
+      /// So this is just set to 0 (or close enough)
+      /// Modify if needed
       result[std::make_pair(0,0)] =   0.0;
       result[std::make_pair(-2,0)] =  0.0;
       result[std::make_pair(2,0)] =   0.0;